-Agency/Municipality Goals of Consultation Plan/Method and General Schedule for Consultation US Senator Charles E. Schumer Notifications, as required by Article 10.
+Agency/Municipality Goals of Consultation Plan/Method and General Schedule for Consultation US House of Representatives, Chris Collins, 27th Congressional District Notifications, as required by Article 10.
 As per schedule in regulations.
+US Senator Charles E. Schumer Notifications, as required by Article 10.
+As per schedule in regulations.
 US Senator Kirsten E. Gillibrand Notifications, as required by Article 10.
 As per schedule in regulations.
 Other Stakeholders Adirondack Mountain Club, Genesee Valley Chapter Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
 Initial correspondence no later than one month prior to submittal of PSS.
 Center for Sustainable Living, Genesee Valley/Finger Lakes Region Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
 Initial correspondence no later than one month prior to submittal of PSS.
-Cornell Cooperative Extension of Livingston County Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
+Chemung Valley Audubon Society Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
 Initial correspondence no later than one month prior to submittal of PSS.
-Finger Lakes - Lake Ontario Watershed Protection Agency Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
+Cornell Cooperative Extension of Allegany, Livingston, and Steuben Counties Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
 Initial correspondence no later than one month prior to submittal of PSS.
-Friends of the Genesee Valley Greenway Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
+Dansville Municipal Airport Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
 Initial correspondence no later than one month prior to submittal of PSS.
-Genesee Land Trust Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that Initial correspondence no later than one month prior to submittal of PSS.